NingGelin/nodejs_env_plugin/README.md

 ## Features

-- support to jump into .env file by process.env.{configurationName}
+- support jumping into .env file by clicking process.env.{configurationName}
+- support syntax highlighting for .env file
+- support jumping to location referring key that in .env file

 ## Requirements

-- [x] support to jump into .env file by process.env.{configurationName}
-- [ ] support syntax highlighting for .env file
+- [ ] support prompt and auto-completing when typing the process.env.

 ## Known Issues